 So, what KPIs should your organization be monitoring when it comes to scheduling and dispatching field service technicians.
-Quite simply, the ones that effect your customer experience and the ones that could have the greatest effect on your service delivery today, and in the future.
+Quite simply, the ones that affect your customer experience and the ones that could have the greatest impact on your service delivery today and in the future.

 1) First Time Fix Rate

 One of the main objectives of any field service organization is to have a high first-time fix rate.
 That means simply, your technicians are going to a job site and leaving the customer with a resolution, without needing to return for a second repair.
 There are many reasons first-time fix rates can be high or low, and field service scheduling software can play a large part in that.

 To successfully have a high first-time fix rate, you’ll want to make sure you get the right technician with the right skill set to respond to the right call.
 Plenty of times, technicians must walk away from a job because they don’t have the necessary skills to find a solution.
 This can leave customers frustrated that the proper technician wasn’t sent in the first place.
 Field service management software comes with skill search functionality, so you can narrow down your technicians to just the ones who have a set of skills, removing any possibility that the wrong technician will be sent on a job.

 In terms of KPIs, first-time fix rate is one of the most sought-after metrics field service organizations want to track, and with analytical tools, they can monitor their fix rates from an organization level, all the way down to the individual technician.
 This allows dispatchers to be selective in the technicians they send for emergency repairs and allows them to select the ones with the best first-time fix rate.

 Preventative maintenance contracts and service level agreements continue to grow in popularity with field service organizations, as the industry continues to evolve into a more preventative or predictive model for service, as opposed to waiting for an emergency call for an already offline piece of equipment.